 However, you can also use circular needles to knit flat projects in rows just like straight needles; simply work back and forth as usual.
 This makes them especially useful for large, flat projects like blankets or shawls, where straight needles would simply be too short to hold all the stitches.

 You can use circular needles for projects of all styles and sizes.
-They are an excellent choice for wide or large projects such as shawls, blankets, seamless sweaters, and scarves because the cord offers plenty of space and distributes the weight of the stitches across your lap rather than on your wrists.
+They are an excellent choice for wide or large projects such as shawls, giant chunky blankets, seamless sweaters, and scarves because the cord offers plenty of space and distributes the weight of the stitches across your lap rather than on your wrists.

 Double Pointed Needles (DPNs)